rydmike/flex_color_scheme/README.md

 ### Example 5 Full featured demo

-All built-in themes, plus two custom ones, with branded surfaces, app bar theme toggle and more.

 This example shows how you can use all the built in color schemes in FlexColorScheme to define themes from them and how you can define your own custom scheme colors and use them together with the predefined ones.
 It can give you an idea of how you can create your own complete custom list of themes if you do not want to use any of the predefined ones.

 The example also shows how you can use the surface branding feature and how to use the custom app bar theme features of FlexColorScheme.
 The usage of the true black theme feature for dark themes is also demonstrated.
 Using the optional Windows desktop like tooltip theme is also shown.

 The example includes a dummy responsive side menu and rail to give a visual presentation of what applications that have larger visible surfaces using the surface branding look like.
 A theme showcase widget again shows the theme with several common Material widgets.

  ```dart
  void main() => runApp(const DemoApp());